ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

 A semantic module can be computed from an identity module by a process called **canonicalization** (``canonicalizeModule :: Module -> Module``).
-This distinction influences GHC in the followng ways:
+This distinction influences GHC in the following ways:

 * In the desugarer and later phases of the compilation pipeline, we can assume semantic and identity modules